 The Mind Body Medical Institute, founded in 1988 by Herbert Benson, MD, a Harvard Medical School-trained cardiologist and world-renowned pioneer in the field of mind/body medicine, was integrated into MGH as the Benson-Henry Institute for Mind Body Medicine in December 2006 with the support of Boston Red sox principal owner John Henry who is a trustee at both the Benson-Henry Institute and Massachusetts General Hospital.

-Learn more about both Mind Body Spirit Certificate programs.
+Learn more about the Mind Body Spirit Certificate program.